Boris-Jobs/way2way/README.md

 **The original template is from https://github.com/vivek9patel/vivek9patel.github.io**

-## Instructions

-Just a course assignment.
+This repo is just a course assignment.